-Experience adventure and relaxation on a 4-day Salmon River trip!
-This is a perfect opportunity for families or large groups to enjoy what Idaho can offer.
+Experience adventure and relaxation on a 4-day Salmon River White Water Rafting Trip!
+Perfect for families or large groups to enjoy the secluded wonders of Idaho.

 • Whitewater rafting of all levels (Class II, III, and IV)